Hamdan v. Rumsfeld: Concurrences

-Breyer's concurrence
+Breyer

-Justice Breyer wrote a one-page concurring opinion, joined by Justices Kennedy, Souter, and Ginsburg.
-Breyer contended that the commissions are not necessarily categorically prohibited, as long as Congress approves them:
+Justice Stephen Breyer wrote a one-page concurring opinion joined by Justices Anthony Kennedy, David Souter, and Ruth Bader Ginsburg.
+Breyer contended that the commissions were not necessarily categorically prohibited as long as Congress approved them:

 Congress has denied the President the legislative authority to create military commissions of the kind at issue here.
 Nothing prevents the President from returning to Congress to seek the authority he believes necessary. ...
 Where, as here, no emergency prevents consultation with Congress, judicial insistence upon that consultation does not weaken our Nation's ability to deal with danger.
 To the contrary, that insistence strengthens the Nation's ability to determine—through democratic means—how best to do so.
 The Constitution places its faith in those democratic means.
 Our Court today simply does the same.